LoD WoL Monk BiS Gear, Gems, and Paragon Points

 The Legacy of Dreams power allows you to run any legendary item combination while not losing out on the damage amplification and reduction associated with the traditional 6-piece sets.
 You can obtain this power in two ways; the older way is equipping the two rings — The Wailing Host and Litany of the Undaunted — as your only active set bonus.
 The newer (and more powerful, since it also opens your ring slots for legendary jewelry) method is the Legacy of Dreams legendary gem.

 In a setup with Legacy of Dreams, you will be wearing your two best rolled rings and cubing the third between Convention of Elements, Unity, and Obsidian Ring of the Zodiac.
 Obsidian Ring of the Zodiac is crucial to the build due to its cooldown reducing mechanics, which tirelessly chip away at your Epiphany downtime.
-Unity will cut incoming damage in half when paired with another on the follower, along with an immortality relic for him (i.e. Enchanting Favor).
-Convention of Elements simply provides a massive damage increase during the Fire cycle of its rotation.
+Convention of Elements simply provides a massive damage increase during the Fire or Lightning elemental damage (depending on your chosen WoL rune) cycle of its rotation.
+Unity will cut incoming damage in half when paired with another on the follower, along with an immortality relic for them (i.e. Enchanting Favor); at the highest tiers of character progression, you can drop Unity for an Oculus Ring.

 The mandatory head piece for the build is Tzo Krin's Gaze — the Spirit Stone that turns Wave of Light into a ranged skill (though in this LoD setup you will be fighting at a relatively close range), and amplifies its damage by up to 150% as a free fifth affix.